 - Never lean on the door or allow a child to swing on it when the door is open. - Use hot pads.
 Microwave energy does not heat containers, but the heat from the food can make the container hot. - Do not use newspaper or other printed paper in the oven. - Do not dry flowers, fruit, herbs, wood, paper, gourds, or clothes in the oven. - Do not start a microwave oven when it is empty.
 Product life may be shortened.
 If you practice programming the oven, put a container of water in the oven.
 It is normal for the oven door to look wavy after the oven has been running for a while. - Do not try to melt paraffin wax in the oven.
 Paraffin wax will not melt in a microwave oven because it allows microwaves to pass through it. - Do not operate the microwave oven unless the glass turntable is securely in place and can rotate freely.
-The turntable can rotate in either direction.
-Make sure the turntable is correct-side up in the oven.
-Handle your turntable with care when removing it from the oven to avoid possibly breaking it.
-If your turntable cracks or breaks, contact your dealer for a replacement. - When you use a browning dish, the browning dish bottom must be at least $\frac{3}{6}$ in.
-(5 mm) above the turntable.
+The turntable can rotate in either direction. - When you use a browning dish, the browning dish bottom must be at least % in (5 mm) above the turntable.
 Follow the directions supplied with the browning dish. - Never cook or reheat a whole egg inside the shell.
 Steam buildup in whole eggs may cause them to burst, and possibly damage the oven.
 Slice hard-boiled eggs before heating.
 In rare cases, poached eggs have been known to explode.
 Cover poached eggs and allow a standing time of one minute before cutting into them.

-- For best results, stir any liquid several times during heating or reheating.
+- Stir any liquid several times during heating or reheating.
 Liquids heated in certain containers (especially containers shaped like cylinders) may become overheated.
 The liquid may splash out with a loud noise during or after heating or when adding ingredients (coffee granules, tea bags, etc.).
-This can damage the oven. - Microwaves may not reach the center of a roast.
-The heat spreads to the center from the outer, cooked areas just as in regular oven cooking.
-This is one of the reasons for letting some foods (for example, roasts or baked potatoes) stand for a while after cooking, or for stirring some foods during the cooking time. - Do not deep fry in the oven.
+This can harm the oven. - Do not deep fry in the oven.
 Microwavable utensils are not suitable and it is difficult to maintain appropriate deep-frying temperatures. - Do not overcook potatoes.
 At the end of the recommended cooking time, potatoes should be slightly firm because they will continue cooking during standing time.
 After microwaving, let potatoes stand for 5 minutes.
 They will finish cooking while standing.